EOP-OMB/payment-accuracy/website/pages/programs/sba-7-a-loan-guarantees-purchases.md

       '
     Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Action_Type: Training
-    Completion_Date: FY2025
-    Description_Action_Taken: 'At this writing, SBA is in the process of issuing additional revisions to the 7(a) Servicing and Liquidation SOP.
-SBA plans to provide training to staff and lenders on the revised SOP.

-      SBA will  also provide internal training for purchase processors, reviewers, and approvers to determine proper recommendation of guaranty purchase or denial: ensuring that borrower and loan eligibility requirements are met; ensuring that liquidation expenses are appropriate and/or approved, verifying the documentation and accuracy of calculations, ensuring that documentation for account reconciliation is complete, and verifying the proper use of proceeds and reviewing expenses for eligibility of reimbursement.'
-    Mitigation_Strategy: app3_1
   Agency_Needs_Satisfied: The agency has what is needed with respect to internal controls,
     human capital and information system and other infrastructure to reduce improper payments and unknown payments to the tolerable rate.